jbauers/doc-docs/README.md

 ## What?

-You have some markdown files in the `gfm` format and want to convert them to static HTML files that look like Github's files.
-Using modules, you can optionally generate markdown from source code before converting to HTML.
-Currently supported modules are:
+You have some markdown files in the `gfm` format and want to convert them to static HTML files, looking like Github's documentation.
+By using modules, you can optionally generate markdown from source code before converting to HTML.

+Currently supported:

 - [Ansible](modules/) using [ansible-docgen](https://github.com/jbauers/ansible-docgen)
 - [Golang](modules/) using [godoc2md](https://github.com/davecheney/godoc2md)